jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 negatively about their own freedoms given China’s growing regional assertiveness.
-South East Asian countries such as Singapore may also be more likely to tweet negatively about the tragic loss of freedom in Myanmar following a recent military coup.
+South East Asian countries such as Singapore may also be more likely to tweet negatively about the tragic loss of freedom in neighbouring Myanmar following a recent military coup.

 The rest of the report is organized into the following sections: